Jhon Benchy

-Jhon Miky Benchy Estama (約翰·米基·班奇·埃斯塔馬; born 14 June 1994) is a professional footballer who plays as a forward for Taiwan Football Premier League club Tainan City.
+Jhon Miky Benchy Estama (約翰·米基·班奇·埃斯塔馬; born 14 June 1994) is a professional footballer who plays as a forward for Taiwan Football Premier League club Kaohsiung Attackers.
 Besides Haiti, he has played in Dominican Republic and Taiwan.
 Born in Haiti, he plays for the Chinese Taipei national team.
 He previously represented Haiti at age-limited international levels.

 Club career

 At the age of 15, Benchy signed for Haitian top flight side Violette, where they suffered relegation to the Haitian second division.
 After that, he joined the youth academy of the New York Red Bulls in the United States.
 In 2015, he trained with a Belgian team.

 In 2017, Benchy signed for Dominican Republic club Cibao.
 After that, he signed for Don Bosco.
 Before the 2019 season, Estama signed for Hang Yuen in Taiwan, where he was top scorer.
 Before the 2020 season, he left Hang Yuen.
 After that, he signed for Taiwan Steel, helping them win the league.
 Before the 2022 season, he signed for Taichung Futuro.